MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 ## Wishlist of how to speed up instructions
 - page 63 - 65
-1. all instructions should be directly executed by hardware (hardware is faster than software - the more hardware the more expensive):   complex and expensive
+1. all instructions should be directly executed by hardware (hardware is faster than software - the more hardware the more expensive):   complex and expensivne
 2. issue instructions as fast/often as possible  complex and expensive and physics limits (how fast 1ns for copper wire etc you need to think of the type of wire and length an heat or wires too close together)
 3. instructions should be easy to decode(takes time):   backwards compatibility, same sized instructions (can be complicated it takes time to decode)
-4. Only LOAD and STORE instructions should reference main memory (ex you enver know what food or extra things you need to buy for food in a month)(you cannot ever get 100% hit rate):   cannot avoid going to Main Mememory (MM) (RAM)
+4. Only LOAD and STORE instructions should reference main memory (ex you ever know what food or extra things you need to buy for food in a month - words go stale just like bread)(you cannot ever get 100% hit rate):   cannot avoid going to Main Mememory (MM) (RAM)
 5. provide lots of registers (if you hate going to the store you can buy a bigger fridge but there is a limit - there will be a waste some will go bad - we can only guess in a small amount of time what words we need in the future - if we put the wrong words it will go stale if we add too many words)    Expensive

 GOAL: Prevent the CPU from starving